Kellenparker/CSV-Combiner/README.md

 Allowed the use of more data appropriate testing functions

 ## Example
-This example is provided as one of the ways your code should run.
-It should also be able to handle more than two inputs, inputs with different columns, and very large (> 2GB) files gracefully.

 Given two input files named `clothing.csv` and `accessories.csv` in a folder named `fixtures`.
 ```